Summary

 - Alignment

-All changes remain subject to governance approval.
+- All changes remain subject to governance approval

 Operating Cadence

-- Parameters reviewed every 4-6 weeks
+- Parameters reviewed continuously

 Guiding Principles

-- Prioritize data-driven decisions
+- Prioritize data-driven decision making

 Communication & Transparency